apollographql/apollo-ios/docs/source/tutorial/tutorial-obtain-schema.md

 ## Explore your server's schema

-This tutorial uses the same GraphQL server that you build as part of [the Apollo full-stack tutorial](https://www.apollographql.com/docs/tutorial/introduction/).
+This tutorial uses a modified version of the GraphQL server you build as part of [the Apollo full-stack tutorial](https://www.apollographql.com/docs/tutorial/introduction/).
 You can visit [`https://n1kqy.sse.codesandbox.io/`](https://n1kqy.sse.codesandbox.io/) to start it up and open the GraphiQL tool to explore its schema:

 ![the GraphiQL query explorer](images/graphiql.png)

+The schema defines which GraphQL operations your server can execute.
 Click **Schema** on the right-hand side to view a list of the possible queries and mutations you can run:

 ![GraphiQL showing the schema](images/graphiql_show_schema.png)